SleepyJake18/Good-ReadMe-Generator/README.md

 - [Questions](#questions)

 ## Installation
-Copy the open source code from the repository!
+Copy my open source code from my repository

 ## Usage
-Used in your terminal of choice with Node.js
+Use it in your terminal of choice.

 ## Credits
 SleepyJake18